 Authorised IP Addresses: When this is left blank nothing is restricted, if you wish to ensure that only specific WHMCS installs can set up websites in your WordPress Multisite install then you can filter by IP address.

 Now we need to get a server set up on WHMCS and then add some products as well before we can start making some cash!

-Log into your WHMCS installation, and activate the addon first:
+Log into your WHMCS installation, and go to the addons section.